-Please read this privacy notice for patients aged between 13 -16 years old carefully, as it contains important information about how we use the personal and healthcare information we collect on your behalf.
+Please read this privacy notice for patients aged between 13 - 16 years old carefully, as it contains important information about how we use the personal and healthcare information we collect on your behalf.

-2 About Us
+About Us

-As a practice all staff must abide by patient confidentiality and follow current Data Protection Regulations.
-(Currently DPA 2018 & GDPR 2016)
+As a Practice, all staff must abide by patient confidentiality and follow current Data Protection Regulations.
+(Currently DPA 2018 & UK GDPR).

-We, at the Tyntesfield Medical Practice are a Data Controller of your information.
-This means we are responsible for collecting, storing and handling your personal and healthcare information when you register with us as a patient.
+We, at Tyntesfield Medical Practice (comprising of Backwell Medical Centre, Brockway Medical Centre, Long Ashton Surgery and Tower House Medical Centre) are a Data Controller of your information.
+This means we are responsible for collecting, storing, and handling your personal and healthcare information when you register with us as a patient.